Drizin/CodegenCS/src/CodegenCS/README.md

 They would all be evaluated "on demand", only by the moment that we need to output those parameters.

+## Project-specific helpers

 **How to add automatically add the generated files to a .NET Framework project (csproj in the old non-SDK format)**

-The new csproj format will by default compile all *.cs files under the csproj folder, but if you're using .NET Full Framework in old csproj format you may benefit from automatically adding all outputs to th csproj:
+The new csproj format will by default compile all *.cs files under the csproj folder (so it's just about defining where you want the output files to be generated), but if you're using .NET Full Framework in old csproj format you may benefit from automatically adding all outputs to the csproj:

 ```cs
 var ctx = new DotNetCodegenContext();